Malaysia water "crisis" signals fierce fight for richest state

 Campaigners against Syabas are urging the company to open its books to show if there really is a shortage.

-“Failing to do so would only prove that the water crisis is manufactured,” said Charles Santiago, an opposition member of parliament and coordinator of the Coalition Against Water Privatization group.
+“Failing to do so would only prove that the water crisis is manufactured,” said Charles Santiago, an opposition member of parliament and coordinator of the Coalition Against Water Privatisation group.